SPE

 - Minimal increase in operating expenses

-- One-page SPE Primer (no registration required)
+- One-page SPE Primer

 - Whitepaper: How to build a high-throughput sales process